 Under the current Hong Kong S.A.R.
 Inland Revenue Ordinance, our intermediary holding company in Hong Kong is subject to Hong Kong S.A.R. profits tax at the rate of 16.5% on its taxable income generated from the operations in Hong Kong S.A.R.
-A twotiered profits tax rates regime was introduced in 2018 where the first HK\$2 million of assessable profits earned by a company will be taxed at half of the current tax rate (8.25%) whilst the remaining profits will continue to be taxed at 16.5%.
+A two-tiered profits tax rates regime was introduced in 2018 where the first HK\$2 million of assessable profits earned by a company will be taxed at half of the current tax rate (8.25%) whilst the remaining profits will continue to be taxed at 16.5%.
 There is an anti-fragmentation measure where each group will have to nominate only one company in the group to benefit from the progressive rates.
-Payments of dividends by our intermediary holding company in Hong Kong is not subject to any Hong Kong withholding tax.